 Great for taking night shots, or for those solo shots, a good tripod is a great asset in a photographer’s toolkit.
 This one from Amazon is really popular as it’s sturdy but really lightweight enough (only 3lb!) to carry around which makes it perfect for traveling.

 Now isn’t this every girl’s (secret) dream hairdryer?
 It’s probably one of the most advanced hairdryers on the market that’ll save so much time on hair drying.
-Especially for travelers who can’t travel without a hairdryer, this sexy thing weighs in at only 2lb so you can take it anywhere!
+Especially for travelers who can’t travel without a hairdryer, this sexy thing weighs in at only 2 lbs so you can take it anywhere!
 The fast drying ensures you’ll be out the door in no time so you’ll have more time to actually see the sights!

 While we’re traveling, it’s not a surprise that we’ll be constantly on the move.
 And to have a device that tracks our daily activity is super nifty.
-It’s great to understand how much calories we burnt while hiking up that mountain, or what our heart rate’s at while we’re at the peak!
+It’s great to understand how many calories we burnt while hiking up that mountain, or what our heart rate’s at while we’re at the peak!
 There are also super fun challenges you can join with your friends to see who can get the most steps in a day!
 A super fun way to get fit if you ask me!